FCBArry/csvanddb2java/README.md

-# csvanddb2javabean
+# csvanddb2java
-csv and db to javabean
+csv and db to javabean and dao

 ------------------------------------
 project:maven project